sandeepc/sandeepc.github.io/_posts/2020-02-05-How-To-Have-Effective-Meeetings-Part-1.md

 1. ##### Do you really need a meeting?
     Don't have a meeting to "present" output or get facetime.
 If you're only communicating status and everyone is going to continue according to the prior plan.
 Send the status update by email/slack/carrier pigeon as appropriate.
 Only meet to co-ordinate a change of action.

     _Eg: You realize that you need marketing to change their ad campaigns based on this week's result.
-It requires a quick and complex coordination across teams._
+It requires rapid and complex coordination across teams.
+This is worth having a meeting._

-1. ##### Know why you're meeting and the type of meeting you need: Process vs. Mission *_Process Meetings:_ Regularly scheduled to coordinate action fixed agenda - eg: 1-1s, Core Team Meetings.
+1. ##### Know why you're meeting and the type of meeting you need: Process vs. Mission
+      * _Process Meetings:_ Regularly scheduled to coordinate action fixed agenda - eg: 1-1s, Core Team Meetings.
-    *_Mission Meetings:_ Ad-hoc meetings to solve a specific problem and/or produce a decision.
+      * _Mission Meetings:_ Ad-hoc meetings to solve a specific problem and/or produce a decision.

 1. ##### If you still want the meeting, Publish the Agenda: